Sarah E. Bond

 - “The State, Governance, and Regulation in Ancient Shopping" in A Cultural History of Shopping, eds.
 Mary Harlow and Ray Laurence (2022)

-- “Chapter 7: Maintaining the City Enslaved Labor and Trade in Roman Philippi” in Philippi, From Colonia Augusta to Communitas Christiana: Religion and Society in Transition, edited by Steven J. Friesen, Michalis Lychounas, and Daniel N. Schowalter (Leiden: Brill, 2021)
+- “Chapter 7: Maintaining the City Enslaved Labor and Trade in Roman Philippi” in Philippi, From Colonia Augusta to Communitas Christiana: Religion and Society in Transition, eds.
+Steven J. Friesen, Michalis Lychounas, and Daniel N. Schowalter, Brill (2021)

-- with Paul Dilley and Ryan Horne (edd.), “Linked Open Data for the Ancient Mediterranean: Structures, Practices, Prospects,” ISAW Papers 20 (2021)
+- with Paul Dilley and Ryan Horne (eds.), “Linked Open Data for the Ancient Mediterranean: Structures, Practices, Prospects,” ISAW Papers 20 (2021)

 Commentary and Popular Writing